Pollock hits 2 HRs, playoff-bound Dodgers blank Angels 5-0

 Angels: Visit the San Francisco Giants for their spring training opener on Feb.
 27.

-Dodgers: Host the best-of-three NL wild-card series starting Wednesday.
+Dodgers: Host the Brewers in a best-of-three NL wild-card series starting Wednesday.
 Walker Buehler will start Game 1 and Clayton Kershaw goes in Game 2.
 A potential third starter hasn’t been announced yet.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports